getAlby/hub/README.md

 ### Server (LND)

-Create a Lightning Polar setup with two LND nodes and uncomment the Polar LND section in your `.env` file.
+1. Create a Lightning Polar setup with two LND nodes and uncomment the Polar LND section in your `.env` file.

+2. Compile the frontend or run `touch frontend/dist/tmp` to ensure there are embeddable files available.

-`go run .` or `gow -e=go,mod,html,css run .` using [gow](https://github.com/mitranim/gow)
+3. `go run .` or `gow -e=go,mod,html,css run .` using [gow](https://github.com/mitranim/gow)

 ### Server (Alby Wallet API)